Faroese Americans: Immigration and settlement

 Faroese American immigration differs significantly from that of most groups of Europeans.
 Faroese Americans did not come to the United States in large groups, but instead came as individuals.
 Men often immigrated to the United States to work, especially as sailors.
 Women often immigrated to the United States through marriage to Americans.
 Because of the individual style of immigration and the smaller numbers, there is not as cohesive a Faroese American community, as there is for many other immigrant groups to the United States.
 Some Faroe Islanders also converted to Mormonism and Seventh-day Adventism, and so then moved to Denmark to be a part of the larger Mormon and Seventh Day Adventist communities there.
 From Denmark, some further immigrated to the United States, often in larger groups, as was common for Danish emigration.
 However, very few people overall left the Faroe Islands.

 There is evidence that Faroese Americans settled widely across the United States, and did not refine themselves to simply the areas settled by many Scandinavian Americans.
 In context, this makes a lot of sense, as Faroese Americans immigrated mostly as individuals, and often had different skill sets than Scandinavian Americans, namely, seafaring abilities.
 Additionally, around the 1850s, the Faroe Islands started to develop their own national identity, and so many Faroese Americans may not have identified closely with Scandinavian Americans that they would feel the need to live amongst them.
 However, there is anecdotal evidence that many Faroese Americans settled in Colorado and the West Coast.

 Faroese Ethnic Identity

 Faroese ethnic identity is rooted in a strong sense of place, hospitality, and family connections.
 Faroese people have a strong tradition of hospitality, which includes inviting distant family members they have never met to stay at their house or for a complete meal.
 In the Faroe Islands, many people keep in touch with distant relatives, even so far as third cousins, and so family connections are extremely important.

-A striking difference between Faroese and standard American culture is the strong tradition for hospitality.
-Faroese Americans traveling back to the Faroe Islands have especially been surprised to be welcomed into the homes of distant family members whom they have never met.
-Invitations for "coffee" typically includes rye bread and all of the traditional toppings, such as cold cut meats, cheeses, pickled or dried fish, and Skerpikjøt (English: fermented lamb).